jasonrichardsmith/sentry/README.md

 This project is in Beta Release

 ## Rules

 Sentry currently supports the below enforcement rules.

-If they are not set in the config.yaml with enabled, they will not be enforced.
+If they are not set in the config.yaml with "enabled" set to true, they will not be enforced.

 Each can ignore a set of namespaces.